-Thinly slice the shallot, too and set aside while you grease a 7×11 baking dish with oil of your choice.
+Thinly slice the shallot, too and set aside while you grease a 7×11 baking dish with oil of your choice (or you can make individual ramekins, as pictured).
 You can use a slightly larger dish if you need to, but this one works really well to get enough depth to the gratin.
 If you make it in a larger dish, you’ll have fewer layers so you’ll need to reduce the cooking time later.
 Place an overlapping layer of sweet potato slices on the bottom of the dish; alternate with sliced shallots.

 Continue until all sweet potato and shallot slices are used up: this should make 4 layers of sweet potato (& 3 of shallots).
 Save the larger slices for the final layer.